Jondelele/FingridDashboard/README.md

-# OhsihaCryptocurApiPrehti
+# FingridDashboard
-Ohsiha NodeJs application to show interesting cryptocurrency information.
+Node.js dashboard web application which queries data from Fingrids API and shows it to the user